MicrosoftDocs/architecture-center/docs/example-scenario/apps/fully-managed-secure-apps.md

 ### Availability

-- Consider leveraging the [typical design patterns for availability][design-patterns-availability] when building your cloud application.
+- Consider leveraging the [typical design patterns for availability](../../framework/resiliency/reliability-patterns) when building your cloud application.
 - Review the availability considerations in the appropriate [App Service web application reference architecture][app-service-reference-architecture].
 - For additional considerations concerning availability, see the [availability checklist][availability] in the Azure Architecture Center.